Obtaining a Motorcycle Driver's Licence (Classes 6A, 6B and 6C)

 Wear the right gear

 Wearing full motorcycle safety gear is your only protection in the event of an accident or a fall.
-Wearing a helmet, a vest and pants made of leather or an anti-abrasive material, and leather gloves and grip-sole boots will guarantee maximum protection.
+Wearing a helmet, a jacket, pants and gloves will guarantee maximum protection.

-For more information, visit our Motorcycle Helmets and Protective Gear page
+For more information, visit our Motorcycle Helmets and Protective Gear web page.

 *Payment of an insurance contribution may be required